 In criminal courts the most serious offences are tried on indictment and are normally heard in front of a judge and jury.
 The principle provides that when someone is on trial for a serious crime, he has the right to be tried by a jury of his peers and they are the sole determinants of the defendant’s guilt.

-The role of the judge in the course of the proceedings is to ensure the correctness of the procedure and decide on matters of admissibility of evidence.
+The judge’s role is to ensure the correctness of the procedure and decide on admissibility of evidence.
 Therefore, in criminal trials the judges are not allowed to assume the role of a fact finder, save for limited circumstances such as no case to answer applications.

-For these purposes jury tampering is defined as to include threatened or actual harm, intimidation or bribery of the jury or any of its members, or their family friends or property.
+Jury tampering is defined as threatened or actual harm, intimidation or bribery of the jury or any of its members, or their family friends or property.

-The legislative framework provides a non-exhaustive list of examples of real and present danger including where the case is a retrial and the jury in the previous hearing was discharged because of jury tampering.
-Further, danger could be perceived where jury tampering has taken place in previous criminal proceedings involving the defendant or there has been intimidation of a likely witness in the trial.
+The Act provides a non-exhaustive list of examples of real and present danger including where the case is a retrial and the jury in the previous hearing was discharged because of jury tampering.
+Danger could also be perceived where jury tampering has taken place in previous criminal proceedings involving the defendant or there has been intimidation of a likely witness in the trial.

-If such danger exists in the course of an already running trial, the prosecution is then able to apply for the trial to be conducted without a jury.
+If such danger exists in the course of an already running trial, the prosecution can apply for the trial to be conducted without a jury.
 The application would be dealt with at a preparatory hearing.

-If the trial has not yet begun the prosecution need to satisfy the court of both conditions that:
+If the trial has not yet begun, the prosecution needs to satisfy the court that:

-(a)there is evidence of a real and present danger that jury tampering will take place
+- there is evidence of a real and present danger that jury tampering will take place; and

-- there is so substantial a risk of jury tampering that it is necessary in the interest of justice for the trial to be conducted without a jury, notwithstanding any steps which might reasonably be taken to prevent the risk
+- there is so substantial a risk of jury tampering that it is necessary in the interest of justice for the trial to be conducted without a jury, notwithstanding any steps which might reasonably be taken to prevent the risk.